I am getting blacklisted

 You have been blacklisted and you want to know why.

-Make sure the behaviour you see is wanted.
+You should make sure the behaviour you see is all as expected wanted.
 If it is not, please change the password for the concerned user : his account was probably compromised and is used to relay spams.

 Configuration -> SMTP -> Connection Control->Reject these authenticated users

 In either case, it is likely that the user's credentials will need to be reset from the authentication server if the account is compromised.

 If the source wasnt here, please check how you configured :

 Configuration->SMTP->Connection control -> Allow external relaying for these hosts and Allow relaying from unknown domains